 It’s important to note that homemade soymilk is a little different from store-bought.
 In many ways it’s better, and in some ways, it’s a little trickier.
 For guidance, I’m including the soymilk notes from the milk alternatives section in Go Dairy Free: The Guide and Cookbook, plus answers to a few other FAQs.

 After decades of being villainized, soymilk is slowly making a comeback.
 But in many cases, food manufacturers are using soy protein isolates.
 Whole, organic soybeans are very nutritious non-GMO foods, which are supported as healthy in many studies.
 It’s high quantities of isolates and concentrates that are the problem.
 Which is one of the reasons why I like to make my own soymilk with whole organic soybeans.

-- Best Uses: We like our homemade soymilk in smoothies, cereals, and other sweet and hearty applications.
-If left unsweetened, it can be used to enrich savories.
 Both store-bought and homemade soymilk beverages tend to curdle, so I don’t recommend them for hot beverages or where separation is a big concern.